8 Reasons Your Swim Cap Slides Off

 Keep in mind though that adjusting the placement of your bun can also affect your goggle straps.
 If you’re used to wearing the straps together, you might have to split them between the bun.
 Or vice versa.

-7. Air Bubble
+8. Air Bubble

-Once you put on your swim cap, check to make sure all the air is out.
-And that it fits snug against your scalp.
+Once you put on your swim cap, check to make sure all the air is out and that it fits snug against your scalp.
 Any small pockets of air can make a swim cap slide off when you’re swimming.
 Or even just from jumping/diving into the pool!

 You can usually avoid this if you wet your cap so the material sticks better to your hair.
 Once your cap is on, press it down against your head so that it better molds to your head.
+Yes, it sounds funny but it works!
+Watch Olympic or National level swimmers when they’re behind the blocks.
+You might see a few of them pressing down on their caps to ensure a good seal.

-8. Bad Dive
+Bonus!
+Bad Dive

 More Content for You: How to Stop Goggles from Falling Off